sanlike0911/node-red-contrib-line-notify-api/readme.md

 # node-red-contrib-line-notify-api

-A Node-RED node for sending to line notifications.
+This is a Node-RED node for using "LINE Notify API". the NODE-RED node supports sending "message", "stamp" and "image".

 ![line_notify_api](./figs/sample00.png)